jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/intel-hwa-tutorial.md

    # cat /sys/kernel/debug/dri/0/i915_huc_load_status
    ```

-5. Now you can safely enable the Intel Low-Power encoder in Jellyfin dashboard.
+5. Now you can safely enable the Intel Low-Power encoder in the Jellyfin dashboard.

 :::tip